MSc Construction Management and International Development

 At Reading, you will benefit from our renowned teaching and research.
 We are a respected, leading and innovative community at the very forefront of our discipline.
 100% of our research is of international standing (REF 2021, combining 4*, 3* and 2* submissions – Architecture, Built Environment and Planning) and 100% of our research impact has been classed outstanding or very considerable (REF 2021, combining 4* and 3* submissions – Architecture, Built Environment and Planning).
 Our academics are active researchers who incorporate their research – and its impact on industry – into their teaching, providing you with access to cutting-edge thinking.

-This course is accredited by CIOB.
+This course is accredited by RICS and CIOB.
 (Accreditation is reviewed periodically.
 Successful completion of this course satisfies the academic requirements for membership of CIOB).

 Flexible study options for MSc Construction Management and International Development students

 You can attend this course on a full-time basis over one year, or on a flexible, modular basis over several years.

 The modular structure of the course allows you to select subjects that meet your own needs and interests while developing a core set of knowledge and skills.